Creating Action Plans (EX)

 Adding Action Plans from Focus Areas

-You can create an action plan directly from a focus areas widget.
+You can create an action plan directly from a focus areas widget in the main dashboard.

 If the Improve button is not displaying in the focus area widget, ensure that you have made that item available for action planning.